johnymontana/flat-graph/README.md

 ### `cypher-query`

 The Cypher query to run.
-Your JSON file will be passed in a veriable `$value`
+Your JSON file will be passed in a variable `$value`